szilvia-csernus/community-transport/README.md

 * be able to request a new transport.
 * be able to see my current / past transport requests.
 * know if a volunteer offered transport to any of my requests.
-* be able to cancel any of my current requests.
+* be able to cancel any of my current requests that are due later than within 24 hours or has no volunteer.
+* get a notification if I intend to cancel a request within 24 hours that already has a volunteer.
 * be able to clear any of my past requests.
 * be able to delete my own record without a trace.
 <br><br>